altran03/sce_hack1.0/README.md

 ### Customizing the CAPTCHA

-The CAPTCHA logic is in `src/CaptchaOverlay.jsx`.
+The CAPTCHA logic is in `extension/content.js`.
 You can:
-- Modify the CAPTCHA generation algorithm
+- Modify the CAPTCHA generation algorithm in the `generateCaptcha()` function
-- Change the visual appearance
+- Change the visual appearance in the `injectOverlay()` function
 - Add different types of challenges
 - Implement more complex validation
+- Add AI-generated CAPTCHAs using external APIs

 ## Browser Compatibility